A Discussion with Rev. Canon Gideon Byamugisha, Founder, African Network of Religious Leaders Living with or Personally Affected by HIV/AIDS

 You must have had great confidence in yourself.

-For reasons not associated with HIV, I had to move from the college to do my Masters in Education specializing in Curriculum Development.
-Because the University of Cardiff arrangement did not go through, I said, “OK, I can go to Makerere [University] and do my masters.”
-In the middle of that masters program, the Church of Uganda advertised in the newspaper that they wanted AIDS education trainers.
+For reasons not associated with HIV, I had to move from the college to do my master's [degree] in education specializing in curriculum development.
+Because the University of Cardiff arrangement did not go through, I said, “Okay, I can go to Makerere [University] and do my master's.”
+In the middle of that master's [degree] program, the Church of Uganda advertised in the newspaper that they wanted AIDS education trainers.
 And I said, “This is my job.
 This is something that is within the church.
-It is the Anglican Church of Uganda advertising for HIV and AIDS Education trainers.
+It is the Anglican Church of Uganda advertising for HIV and AIDS education trainers.
 I am a professional educationist and I have HIV.”
-I went to my professor, the late Professor Odaet and said, “I feel convicted to go and do the interviews.”
+I went to my professor, the late Professor Odaet, and said, “I feel convicted to go and do the interviews.”
 And he encouraged me and said, “If that is where your passion is, go, obey your conscience.
 This master's program, you can pick it up again any time and finish.
 But now you go and serve.”
 So I went and did the interviews.
-We were twelve people, and they selected four of us.
+We were 12 people, and they selected four of us.

 How was your health at that time?

-1995 was OK, 1996 was OK, and 1997 was OK.
+[The year] 1995 was okay, 1996 was okay, and 1997 was okay.
 1998 was not.
 My CD-4 count fell.
 I was attacked left and right with opportunistic infections.
 It was terrible.
 I lost weight, nearly 20 kilograms.
 My bishop was told that I had only six months to live.
-That's when he acted, wrote a letter to the Minister of Health, asking what they could do to keep me alive.
+That's when he acted, wrote a letter to the minister of health, asking what they could do to keep me alive.
 At that time Uganda didn't have an AIDS treatment program.
 The UN had just begun a pilot program, which was called the United Nations Expanded Treatment Access Initiative.
-Three countries & Uganda, Cote D'Ivoire, and Vietnam & had been chosen as pilots.
+Three countries—Uganda, Cote D'Ivoire, and Vietnam—had been chosen as pilots.
 That was all.
-Mildmay [Centre, an early AIDS treatment center in Kampala] was just starting, so there was really not much.
-No access policies on treatment, no strategic plans for accelerated ARV treatment.
+Mildmay [Centre, an early AIDS treatment center in Kampala] was just starting, so there was really not much: no access policies on treatment, no strategic plans for accelerated [anti-retroviral] treatment.
 The ARVs were there, but on the private market for something like $1,500 a month.
 By the time I started taking ARVs they were $950 a month.

 How did you come up with the money?